bradleyeckert/LiteForth/doc/terminals.md

 - Cooked mode: REPL loop (console input)
 - Raw mode: Screen editors or other cursor-heavy apps

-The Linux and Windows ports of LiteForth natively switch between raw and cooked modes.
+The Linux and Windows ports of LiteForth natively switch the terminal between raw and cooked modes.
-The embedded ports cannot switch, you must do it manually.
+The embedded (MCU) ports cannot switch, you must do it manually.

 -----
-## LiteForth in Linux
+# LiteForth in Linux

 The default terminal is okay.

+You can give a serial port name as an argument to connect to a serial port instead of `stdio`.

 ## Linux terminal, Embedded LiteForth